How to :: Create a Data Model¶

 - What you want as a conceptor 👍 : the data in the most appropriate format to fit the dataset expected by the viz you’ve built in the design phase.

-- What you don’t want as a conceptor 👎: deal with additional work integrating the data, by making additional operations to your data before the data model
+- What you don’t want as a conceptor 👎: deal with extra work integrating the data, by making extra operations to your data (e.g. cleaning, transformation, etc.)

-- What your client don’t want 👎 : provide too many data tables and spend too much time on generating data extracts
+- What your client doesn’t want 👎 : provide too many data tables and spend too much time on generating data extracts

 You need to find an in-between :